Apply to be an EdTech Rankings Judge

-A chance to enhance your experience in advanced higher-ed technology, Campus Consortium Awards 2019 invites seasoned leaders to take a glimpse at some of today’s novel and highly intuitive higher-ed solutions.
+A chance to enhance your experience in advanced higher-ed technology, the Campus Consortium Awards 2020 invites seasoned leaders to take a glimpse at some of today’s novel and highly intuitive higher-ed solutions.
 All you need to come on board with us is proven experience in the category/categories you apply to judge and assess.
 We urge you to fill in an application form that can help us know you and your skills better.
-Campus Consortium’s Ranking Committee (CCRC) will be in constant touch with its jury to bring forth the best technologies for the year 2019-20.
+The Campus Consortium’s Ranking Committee (CCRC) will be in constant touch with its jury to bring forth the best technologies for the year 2020-21.

 Apply To Judge